-- (12a) In order to provide predictability to Member States under migratory pressure and contributing Member States, the Report and the Decision should be accompanied by a Recommendation identifying concrete annual solidarity measures, including relocations, financial contributions and, where applicable, alternative solidarity measures, and their numerical scale likely to be needed for the upcoming year at Union level, recognising that the various types of solidarity are of equal value, and measures needed under the Permanent EU Toolbox necessary to address the migratory situation.
-The types and numerical scale of the contributions identified should at minimum correspond to annual minimum thresholds for relocation and direct financial contributions, which should be set out in this Regulation to ensure the predictable planning by contributing Member States and to provide minimum guarantees for the benefitting Member States.
-Where it deems necessary, the Commission might identify higher annual numbers for relocation or direct financial contributions.
-In the same vein, in exceptional situations, where there would be no projected need for solidarity for the coming year, the Commission should take this into account when identifying the annual numbers. - (12b) Contributing Member States should, upon the request of a benefitting Member State, be able to provide alternative solidarity measures, which should focus primarily on capacity building, services, skilled personnel, facilities and technical equipment in fields such as registration, reception, border management, screening, detention and return.
-Alternative measures should have practical and operational value.
-Where the Commission, following the consultation with the Member State concerned considers that such measures as indicated by the concerned Member State are needed, such measures should be identified in the Recommendation by the Commission.
-Contributing Member States should be able to pledge such measures even if they are not identified in the Commission Recommendation, and these should be counted as financial solidarity and their financial value should be assessed and applied in a realistic manner.
-In case those measures are not requested by the benefitting Member State in a given year, they should be converted into direct financial contributions.
+- (12a)In order to provide predictability to Member States under migratory pressure and to contributing Member States, the Report and the Decision should be accompanied by a Commission proposal identifying concrete annual solidarity measures, including relocations, financial contributions and, where applicable, alternative solidarity measures, and their numerical scale likely to be needed for the upcoming year at Union level, recognising that the various types of solidarity are of equal value.
+The types and numerical scale of the measures identified in the Commission proposal should at minimum correspond to annual minimum thresholds for relocation and financial measures, which should be set out in this Regulation to ensure the predictable planning by contributing Member States and to provide minimum guarantees for the benefitting Member States.
+Where it is considered necessary, the Commission proposal might identify higher annual numbers for relocation or financial measures.
+In order to preserve the equal value of solidarity measures, the ratio set out between the annual numbers identified in this Regulation should be maintained.
+In the same vein, when identifying the annual numbers, the Commission proposal should take into account exceptional situations where there would be no projected need for solidarity for the coming year.
+In order to ensure better coordination at Union level and in view of the particular features of the system of solidarity provided for by this Regulation, which is based on pledges made by each Member State, exercising full discretion as to the type of solidarity, in the High Level Forum, the implementing power to establish the Annual Solidarity Pool should be conferred on the Council, acting on a Proposal by the Commission.
+The Council implementing act should identify concrete annual solidarity measures, including relocations, financial measures and, where applicable, alternative solidarity measures, as well as their numerical scale likely to be needed for the upcoming year at Union level (recognising that the various types of solidarity are of equal value).
+The Council implementing act should also include the specific pledges that each Member State has made. - (12-a) Benefitting Member States should be granted the possibility to implement actions in or in relation to third countries, in accordance with the scope and purposes of this Regulation and of the AMIF Regulation.